You are listening to the Sean Hannity Radio Show Podcast.

 They gave their word.

-And I don't sense anybody here walking around with a long face saying, oh gee, you know, I really miss uh those guys uh they're very happy to be here.
+And I don't sense anybody here walking around with a long face saying, oh, gee, you know, I really miss those guys.

-They're very happy uh I'm on the way to do an event for Senator Rob Portman uh who has got a huge crowd of volunteers here and uh everywhere I've been I spoke to some four hundred folks from New York State this morning.
+They're very happy on the way to do an event for Senator Rob Portman, who has got a huge crowd of volunteers here.

-Look at the backdrop of this convention we have now had two incidences where now it's the open assassination of police officers.
+We have now had two incidences where now it's the open assassination of police officers.

 Look at what happened in Nice.

-Then of course before that it was Orlando.
+Then, of course, before that, it was Orlando.

-Before that it was San Bernardino and then Belgium and then you know terrorist attack after terrorist attack.
+Before that, it was San Bernardino, and then Belgium, and then, you know, terrorist attack after terrorist attack.

-You know, you look at the economy and you can add that to the mix, but these specific issues of security terrorism and the assassination of police what should be happening now?
+You know, you look at the economy, and you can add that to the mix, but these specific issues of security, terrorism, and the assassination of police, what should be happening now?

-Well I'm I'm gonna talk Wednesday night about safety at home and safety abroad and I think that may end up being the biggest issue of the campaign.
+And I think that may end up being the biggest issue of the campaign.

-People don't like the fear that they or their loved ones could be killed and they look at what just happened in Nice where this guy gets in a truck and kills eighty-four people.
+And they look at what just happened in Nice, where this guy gets in a truck and kills 84 people.

-Uh and so you have to look at the the Clinton Obama model and say, you know, it's not working and it's it's making it dangerous for Americans both at home and abroad that may become the biggest single choice for the fall campaign.
+And so you have to look at the Clinton-Obama model and say, you know, it's not working, and it's making it dangerous for Americans, both at home and abroad.

 There's certain elections that are really choice elections here.

-This is about as close as a choice election as we ever get right I think this is going to be comparable to the election of 1896 or 1828 or 1860.
+Yeah, I think this is going to be comparable to the election of 1896 or 1828 or 1860.

-The difference is so wide that I I don't remember any time in my lifetime we've had this big a choice.
+The difference is so wide that I don't remember any time in my lifetime we've had this big a choice.

-I I can't think of a time even Reagan versus Jimmy Carter, I don't think it gets uh I don't even think it reaches it wasn't this big a choice.
+I can't think of a time, even Reagan versus Jimmy Carter, I don't think it gets, I don't even think it reaches.

-I mean Carter had not done nearly as much damage as Obama and Clinton have done and uh so the the turnaround wasn't nearly as difficult and nearly as challenging.
+I mean, Carter had not done nearly as much damage as Obama and Clinton have done.

 Yeah.